On the dynamics of endomorphisms of affine surfaces: Affine surfaces with a cycle at infinity

-The advantage with this representation is that we can identify naturally $[\infty, + \infty] / -\infty = + \infty$ with the boundary of the Poincaré half-plane $\HH$.
-Thus, the group $\PGL_2 (\Z)$ acting by isometries on $\HH$ via Mobius transformations is a subgroup of the Thompson group via its action on $\partial \HH$.
+The advantage with this representation is that we can identify naturally $[\infty, + \infty] / \{ -\infty = + \infty \}$ with the boundary of the Poincaré half-plane $\HH$.
+Thus, the group $\PGL_2 (\Z)$ acting by isometries on $\HH$ via Möbius transformations is a subgroup of the Thompson group via its action on $\partial \HH$.
+It was first observed by Diller and Lin that this group has a connection with algebraic dynamics, see \cite{dillerRationalSurfaceMaps2016, dillerRotationNumbersElements2017}.
+We will denote by $\mathbf T$ the Thomson group.

-\begin{thm} If $X_0$ is an affine surface such that $X \setminus X_0$ is a cycle of rational curves, then every automorphism of $X_0$ acts on $\cC \simeq \CS^1$ via an element of the Thompson group. \end{thm}
+\begin{thm} If $X_0$ is an affine surface such that $X \setminus X_0$ is a cycle of rational curves, then every automorphism of $X_0$ acts on $\cC \simeq \CS^1$ via an element of the Thompson group $\mathbf T$. \end{thm}

 This was already shown in \cite{cantatCommensuratingActionsBirational2019} Theorem 8.5.
 Here, we show that the point of view of valuations is a natural one to prove this theorem.
-This was mentionned in Remark 8.2 of \cite{cantatCommensuratingActionsBirational2019}.
+This was mentioned in Remark 8.2 of \cite{cantatCommensuratingActionsBirational2019}.